Cordelia (moon)

 Cordelia is the innermost known moon of Uranus.
 It was discovered from the images taken by Voyager 2 on January 20, 1986, and was given the temporary designation S/1986 U 7.
 It was not detected again until the Hubble Space Telescope observed it in 1997.
 Cordelia takes its name from the youngest daughter of Lear in William Shakespeare's King Lear.
 It is also designated Uranus VI.

-Other than its orbit, size of 50 × 36 km, and geometric albedo of 0.06, little is known about it.
+Other than its orbit, size of 50 × 36 km, and geometric albedo of 0.056, little is known about it.
 In the Voyager 2 images, Cordelia appears as an elongated object with its major axis pointing towards Uranus.
 The ratio of axes of Cordelia's prolate spheroid is 0.7±0.2.
+Observations taken in 2001–2007 found that Cordelia had decreased in brightness by about a factor of five since the 1986 Voyager 2 flyby.
+The change in viewing geometry since then suggests that Cordelia may have a very flattened shape and be much smaller in size than inferred from previous measurements.

 Cordelia acts as the inner shepherd satellite for Uranus's ε ring.
-Cordelia's orbit is within Uranus's synchronous orbit radius, and is therefore slowly decaying due to tidal deceleration.
+Its orbit is within Uranus's synchronous orbit radius, and is therefore slowly decaying due to tidal deceleration.
 Cordelia is very close to a 5:3 orbital resonance with Rosalind.